There’s a saying that there’s no such thing as bad pizza. But some pizza is better than others.

 My 8-year-old son JP was born with several food allergies.
 None of them affect his breathing, at least that we know of.
 Still, if he eats something he shouldn’t, he breaks out in hives and starts itching all over.
 It’s miserable.

 Some things affect him more than others.
-Beef makes him throw up.
+Beef makes him very sick.
 Eggs affect him almost instantly.
 He can have small amounts of soy without a big problem and even a little dairy sometimes.

 It turns out the class was having ice cream and JP decided he wasn’t going to be left out this time.